montybasquiart/alx-low_level_programming/0x18-dynamic_libraries/README.md

 ```
 ldd len
 ```
-When you run ldd len, it will show a list of shared libraries that the executable len depends on
+When you run 'ldd len', it will show a list of shared libraries that the executable 'len' depends on

 ## How to use
 Time to use your toolbox!
 Combine your main program with the toolbox you made.
 Tell your computer where to find the tools by adding their location to a special list.
 It's like giving your computer directions to the toolbox so it can use the tools when your program runs.